thecodingwolf3107/open-source-audit/README.md

 - University: VIT Bhopal

 ## Project Overview
-This​‍​‌‍​‍‌​‍​‌‍​‍‌ project aims to discuss the philosophy, licensing, and ecosystem of open-source software with Linux serving as the main example.
-Besides that, there are practical shell scripting exercises to show off Linux command-line ​‍​‌‍​‍‌​‍​‌‍​‍‌skills.
+With Linux as the primary example, this project seeks to explore the philosophy, ecosystem, and licensing of open-source software.
+In addition, there are useful shell scripting exercises to demonstrate Linux command-line proficiency.

 ## Scripts Included